spacetelescope/jwst_magic/README.md

 Running the Tools
 -----------------
-These tools are best run in the `IPython` terminal, in the conda environment where you have installed `jwst_magic` an AstroConda environment.
-Simply activate your environment, and launch the GUI with the following steps:
+These tools are best run in the `IPython` terminal, in the conda environment where you have installed `jwst_magic`.
+Activate your environment, and launch the GUI with the following steps:

     In[1]: import jwst_magic